trolit/Patchron/README.md

 -   line that was added starts with `+`
 -   line that was removed starts with `-`
--   line that was changed starts with `whitespace`
+-   line that was unchanged starts with `whitespace`
 -   line that begins with `@@` is <em>hunk header</em>.
 It allows to identify lines in respect to source file.
 It also informs about hunk length.

 Hunk header e.g. `@@ -10,13 +10,7 @@` contains following information: